 - Print and keep the Travel Health Visa on you for presentation to airline and border officials.

-- The cost of the Travel Health Visa is $40 for stays under 4 days and $60 for stays over 4 days.
+- The cost of the Travel Health Visa is $40 for fully vaccinated travelers.
+The fees for unvaccinated travelers are $40 for stays under 4 days and $60 for stays over 4 days.

 COVID-19 Testing Entry Requirements